C

 Cockapoos love spending time with their families and were bred to be companion dogs.

-Playful perfectly describes the personality of this variety.
+“Playful” perfectly describes the personality of this variety.
 These dogs love to spend time with their family, run around with the kids, and even take a dip in the swimming pool.
-They have a gentle temperament and are good with other dogs.
+They have a gentle temperament and get along well with other dogs.

 These dogs were bred to be companions to people, so they’ll become agitated if left alone for too long.
 One of the most endearing traits of this dog is its loyalty.
 Whether it’s on an energetic walk in the neighborhood or sitting on the sofa watching television, cockapoos love to be around people.